I passed the A+ 220-902 using the CertBlaster A+ practice test 2/3

 Now let’s get into some specifics.
-First and foremost don’t show up to the exam (you will waste your exam fee) unless you know (as in have memorized) your: Command line tools for each OS.
+First and foremost don’t show up to the exam (you will waste your exam fee) unless you know (as in having memorized) your: Command-line tools for each OS.

 For the command line tools own the commands listed below:

 Review the command list in 1.3 Given a scenario, apply appropriate Microsoft command line tools.
 AND under 2.0 “Other Operating Systems and Technologies” see 2.1 Basic Linux commands

 Know which to use and when.
 Remember a command is like a sentence to a computer: Command (do what) target (to what) option (how).
 It’s that simple.

 Also, Mobile technologies, problems, and security are heavily represented:

 Review 4.3 Given a scenario, troubleshoot common mobile OS and application issues with appropriate tools.

 Know Common symptoms and Tools:

 Review 4.4 Given a scenario, troubleshoot common mobile OS and application security issues with appropriate tools.